nienkedekker/nienke.dev/content/2020-a-post-mortem.md

 dateISO: 2020-12-27
 ---

-2020 is coming to a close, and I'd like to take some time to look back on this insane year.
+2020 is coming to a close, and I'd like to take some time to look back on this bizarre year.
 I didn't do one of these for 2019 unfortunately, but you can read my 2017 and 2018 post mortems [here](https://nienke.dev/posts).

 What can I possibly say about 2020 that hasn't been said before much more eloquently than I ever could?
 We've gone - are going through - a pandemic.
 Some of my close friends got sick for weeks on end, and whilst I've managed to dodge the virus until now, this year was a lonely one.